Ponte di Calatrava

-After years of construction delays and cost overruns, Venice at last has a fourth bridge across the Grand Canal.
-The new bridge is officially named the Ponte della Costituzione, but nearly everyone in Venice calls it the .
+After years of construction delays and cost overruns, Venice has a fourth bridge across the Grand Canal.
+The bridge is officially named the Ponte della Costituzione, but nearly everyone in Venice calls it the .

 The bridge was designed by the Spanish architect Santiago Calatrava, whose past projects have included the City of Arts and Sciences in Valencia, Spain, the Olympic Sports Complex in Athens, and the precedent-setting "twisting torso" skyscraper in Malmö, Sweden.